SylphAI-Inc/AdalFlow/docs/source/developer_notes/agent.rst

 The internal terminal printout of the agent on the first query will show the input_query, steps, and the final answer in different colors.
-The printout of the first query is shown below(without the color here):
+The printout of the first query with llama3 is shown below(without the color here):

 .. code-block:: console